Rzmy7/hotel-and-restaurant-review-management-system/backend/embedding-service/readme.md

 <h1>🧠 Embedding Service</h1>

 <p>
-This service provides <strong>semantic embeddings and vector search</strong> for hotel reviews.
+This service provides <strong>semantic embeddings and vector search</strong> for reviews.
 It is built with FastAPI, ChromaDB, and Docker, and supports both
 <strong>cloud-based</strong> and <strong>locally hosted</strong> embedding models.
 </p>